lunarforge/.github/profile/README.md

 ### 🤝 Need some help?

-We specialise in
+specialise in:

-- Bespoke enterprise systems, whe start where COTS ends.
+- Bespoke enterprise systems; no COTS available? no problem!
-- Fintech, E-Commerce, Payment, Mobile, USSD, SMS
+- Fintech, E-Commerce, Payments, Mobile, USSD, SMS.
 - Data science: Making sense of your data. lakes, ingestion, pipelines and analytics
 - Machine learning and AI
 - Embedded systems, IOT, UI and interfacing